adam00003456/PokaSDK/README.md

 For more detailed output, use `-vv` with `hatch`.

+## Design Decisions

+Due to pagination with the APIs, I decided to allow for the user to be able to fetch all data from an API by default unless an offset parameter is provided.

+Also, in order to keep the number of SDK class methods to a mininum I used optional parameters.

 ## License

 This project is licensed under the MIT License.
 See LICENSE for details.